lazycaptcha/mybb/README.md

 ## How it works

 On registration/login/posting, the plugin renders the LazyCaptcha widget and loads the script from your configured URL.
-When the user solves the challenge, the widget injects a hidden `lazycaptcha-token` input into the form.
+When the visitor completes the challenge flow, the widget injects a hidden `lazycaptcha-token` input into the form.

 On submit, the plugin hooks into MyBB's verification flow (`*_do_*_start` hooks), reads the token, and verifies it server-to-server by POSTing to `/api/captcha/v1/verify`.
 On failure, an error is added to the form's error array (or `error()` is called for login, which MyBB displays natively).